zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2012/autumn_semester.md

 ## English class representative Tai
 2012/9/20

-Sun Shoutai showed me his new diary book, it saids "Though the wheel of years pushed us forward, though the tunnel of times buries our past, though the eternal truth accelerates our growing adolescence and makes our naive countenance lost..."
+Sun Shoutai showed me his new diary book, it said "Though the wheel of years pushed us forward, though the tunnel of times buries our past, though the eternal truth accelerates our growing adolescence and makes our naive countenance lost..."

 Guy Tai had hardly given the listening paper away when the music rang.
 He got so anxious as to fling a pile towards the front row.
-As we pridicted, some back students would nearly missed the beginning but for Tai's timely distribution.
+As we predicted, some back students would nearly missed the beginning but for Tai's timely distribution.

 ## P.E. class